happykhan/bioinformatics-handbook/docs/quality-control/50-assembly-qc-exercise.md

 ---
 title: Practical - Genome assembly QC
 ---
  Here we will look at some genomes and assess their quality.
 Most of these genomes have (in my opinion) have quality issues.
-Remember that we are looking to as perfect reconstruction to the original genome, and we can assess this in different ways:
+Remember that we are looking for as close to a perfect reconstruction of the original genome as possible, and we can assess this in different ways:

 * Contiguity
 * Correctness
 * Completeness
 * Contamination

+These are explained here, [Quality control criteria for genome assemblies](/quality-control/40-assembly-qc).

-## Assessing genome assembly quality
+## Exercise: Assessing genome assembly quality

 The exercise is to download some assembled draft genomes and assess if they pass routine quality control. *The genomes are available at [https://zenodo.org/records/10018484](https://zenodo.org/records/10018484)*.
-You can directly download them with `wget` or similar.
+You can directly download them on the command line with `wget` or similar.

 ```
 wget -O additional_genomes_for_qc.zip https://zenodo.org/records/10018484/files/additional_genomes_for_qc.zip?download=1